anthonyjj89/ticktick-mcp/README.md

 - 📋 View all your TickTick projects and tasks with clear ID references
 - ✏️ Create new projects and tasks through natural language
-- 🔄 Update existing task details with better change tracking
+- 🔄 Update existing task details with better change tracking and data preservation
 - ✅ Mark tasks as complete with verification
 - 🗑️ Delete tasks and projects with robust error handling
 - 🔍 Find and list all tasks across projects for easy management